rjhprogress/weather-dashboard/README.md

 # Weather Dashboard

-Weather dashboard with city search for multiple cities to assist travelors with planning accordingly.
+Weather dashboard with city search for multiple cities to assist travelers with planning accordingly.

 Dashboard presents current and future weather conditions.
-Includes a 5-day forcast, displaying city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.
+Includes a 5-day forecast, displaying city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.

 How To Start: Search a city inside of the search box provided.
 To save results and search for another city, refresh the page.